netdata/netdata/README.md

 This is also why Netdata alerts are attached to components (instances) and are configured with dynamic thresholds and rolling windows, instead of static values.

-The distributed nature of Netdata helps scaling this approach: your data is spread inside your infrastructure, as close to the edge as possible.
+The distributed nature of Netdata helps scale this approach: your data is spread inside your infrastructure, as close to the edge as possible.
 Netdata is not one data lane.
 Each Netdata Agent is a data lane and all of them together build a massive distributed metrics processing pipeline that ensures all your infrastructure components and applications are monitored and operating as they should.

 &nbsp;<br/>&nbsp;<br/>
 </details>